8High Trust Products

 Except for the hardware upgrade, the Apple 15" MacBook Pro (2018) basically still retains most of the look and feel from the earlier version.
 A similar thing can also be seen between the touch bar version of the 13" MacBook Pro (2018) and its 2017 predecessor from this review.

 Here are some of the screens showing the initial setup for the Apple 15" MacBook Pro (2018).
 The setup process is relatively simple to follow through especially for those who are already familiar with any other Mac setup.

 You will also be introduced to the Touch ID feature allowing you to register your fingerprint onto the Mac's power button just like in the iPhone.

 The Apple 15" MacBook Pro (2018) also has the Apple True Tone Display capability similar to the iPad Pro's and iPhone 8 and above where you can enable on the Mac to auto adjust its display to blend with any environment.

 You will be able to see the Touch Bar light up and ready for use when the Mac setup is almost complete.

-Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Apple 15" MacBook Pro (2018) supports 7.5 watts (5 volts @ 1.5 amps) and 15 watts (5 volts @ 3 amps) fixed PDO's as well as programmable power from 21.4 watts to 94.5 watts (4.75-21 volts @ 4.5 amps) and 90 watts battery power (@4.75-21 volts) for charging.
+Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Apple 15" MacBook Pro (2018) supports 7.5 watts (5 volts @ 1.5 amps) and 15 watts (5 volts @ 3 amps) fixed PDO's as well as variable power supply of 21.4 to 94.5 watts range (4.75-21 volts @ 4.5 amps) and 90 watts battery power (@4.75-21 volts) for charging.
 Note compliance failures were mostly observed.